Manitoba Road Trips: Winnipeg Family Vacation

 Part 3: History and nature just beyond city limits

-Just north of Winnipeg, about 20 km from the city centre, is one of Manitoba’s most important heritage sites.
+Now head north of Winnipeg, about 20 km from the city centre, is one of Manitoba’s most important heritage sites.
 Lower Fort Garry sits on the banks of the Red River and features original buildings dating as far back as the 1830s.
-Lower Fort Garry is where Treaty 1 was created and signed by the Crown, the Anishinaabe and the Muskegon Cree peoples in a historic event that is commemorated each year.
+Lower Fort Garry is where Treaty 1 was created and signed by the Dominion of Canada, the Anishinaabe and the Muskegon Cree Peoples in a historic event that is commemorated each year in July.

 Fur Trade Comes to Life

 This fur trade fort was a hive of activity and costumed interpreters bring the past to life.
 You can watch the blacksmith working in the forge, say hello to the shopkeeper in the general store and feel the soft pelts in the fur loft.
-Both self-guided and guided tours are available.
+Both self-guided and guided tours of the historic fort buildings and grounds are available.

 Family interacting with costumed interpreter at Lower Fort Garry